JoannaMoodie/moodie-brainmaps-cognition/README.md

 # moodie-braingradients-cognition

-This repository contains scripts and data, in support of the preprint "Neurobiological cortical profiles as spatial correlates of complex cognitive functioning" [available here]().
+This repository contains scripts and data, in support of the preprint "Brain maps of general cognitive function and spatial correlations with neurobiological cortical profiles" [available here]().

 R scripts were run in R version 4.0.2, MATLAB scripts were run in version 2021b.